wp-plugins/kebo-twitter-feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.5.3 =
+* Bug Fix: Slider style of Twitter Feed CSS updated to the new class names.

 = 0.5.2 =
 * Bug Fix: One CSS class had not been correctly prefixed with 'k', updated the 'text' using the list view to 'ktext'.